Washed Out: Life and career

 Washed Out's second album, Paracosm, was released on August 13, 2013.
-The first single was "It All Feels Right," followed by "Don't Give Up."
+The first single was "It All Feels Right", followed by "Don't Give Up".
 The same year, "New Theory" from Life of Leisure featured in-background on a scene from The Spectacular Now.
 In May 2014, he was reporting to be working on a third studio album, but he stated, "I'm figuring out the next step."

 On May 19, Washed Out announced dates for his "Get Lost" tour, taking place in July 2017.
 Subsequently, he released his third studio album, Mister Mellow, on June 30, 2017.
 The album was produced at Stones Throw Records with the help of Cole M.G.N.

 In April 2018, Washed Out released a new single, "Face Up" as part of Adult Swim's Singles Series.
 The single was later included on his fourth album, Purple Noon (2020).
 In April 2020, Washed Out released a new single, "Too Late".
 On June 30, 2020, Washed Out announced that a new album called Purple Noon would be released on August 7, 2020.
 He also released a new single, "Time to Walk Away".

+During the Solar eclipse of April 8, 2024, Washed Out performed his music video for the song "Waking Up" in one take at Bandera, Texas.
+The performance was posted to his YouTube channel two months after the eclipse.

+In May 2024, Washed Out announced his fifth studio album, Notes from a Quiet Life, and released its first single, "The Hardest Part", the video of which was made with OpenAI's Sora.